 4) Formats: Classic format: All bowlers roll 5 games across 10 lanes.
 The top 40% of each division advance to a 3 game semifinal round matchplay in scratch).
 The top 4 bowlers then roll a stepladder finals.
 For details on additional formats, please visit the "formats" section of www.bowljbt.com, or pick up a flyer at any JBT event.

 4a) Additional formats / variations: Additional formats or variations of the above are constantly being created and will have rules sheets when introduced.
 We also have a few events each year with still more different formats, such as our Doubles Classic, Pro-Ams, our Invitationals, the TPC, and more.
 These formats are always explained on separate entry blanks.

 4c) two squad entries: In events with two qualifying rounds, bowlers may re-enter the second squad to try and improve their score, with the better of the two scores taken, unless otherwise posted.
-The other card is 'thrown out', and does not count for averages, finishing place, etc., but may count for high game awards.
+The other card is 'thrown out', and does not count for averages, finishing place, etc., but does count for high game awards.

-4d) late bowlers: bowlers arriving after the event begins may enter at any time, but receive zeros for all missed frames.
+4d) late bowlers: bowlers arriving after the event begins may enter at any time, pending space availibility, but receive zeros for all missed frames.
 Bowlers must be placed on the pair that is best available, subject to the director's discretion and the need to keep the event moving, and NOT necessarily the pair in the earliest frame.

 6) Reservations: Unpaid reservations are not guaranteed.
 Bowlers may prepay for any or all JBT events, or prepay an amount of their choice to be used as credit at any JBT event.
 Walk-in entries also are accepted on a first-come, first-served basis.
 All bowlers must check in at the latest 30 minutes prior to squad time, or risk losing their spot to wait-listed walk-in bowlers.